-We are delighted about you joining the PGP House family, or "PHam", in short.
-On behalf of the entire team at PGP House, I would like to extend a warm welcome to you.
+We are delighted about you joining the PH family, or "PHam", in short.
+On behalf of the entire residential team at Pioneer House (PH), I would like to extend a warm welcome to you.

-PGP House promotes a familial and inclusive environment for residents.
-Your significant networks and micro-cultures manifesting within PGP House will create unique living experience for everyone.
+PH promotes a familial and inclusive environment for residents.
+Your significant networks and micro-cultures manifesting within PH will create unique living experience for everyone.

-In addition, do participate actively in the wide variety of activities offered here, which I believe will greatly enrich your experience of staying on campus.
-Due to the COVID-19 situation, our engagements will be mainly held online but I trust that the student leaders will be coming up with creative activities to engage all of us.
+In addition, do participate actively in the wide variety of House activities offered here, which I believe will greatly enrich your experience of staying on campus.

 For a community to thrive and succeed, shared values among its members are critical and I would like for us, in particular, to be considerate and kind towards self and others.